trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Gloria Bauer

-Gloria Baur holds a Bachelor’s degree in the History of Art and Visual History and German Literature from the Humboldt University of Berlin.
+Gloria Baur holds a Bachelor’s degree in the History of Art and Visual History and German Literature from the Humboldt-Universität zu Berlin.
 She is currently completing her Master’s degree in the History of Art and Visual History.
 In 2017 Gloria completed an internship at the Historical Image and Document Collections of the Museum für Naturkunde Berlin.
 She worked as a student assistant in the project “Animals as Objects” from 2019 to 2020.
 Even before this work, Gloria had a great interest in taxidermy and its presentation in permanent collections.
 After her bachelor thesis on the taxidermist Hermann H. ter Meer, Gloria’s research interests shifted from taxidermied still life to moving images in the form of Italo-Westerns.

 #### Filippo Bertoni